nairobilug/nairobilug.or.ke/content/openstack-swift.md

 Tags: linux, openstack, swift
 Slug: swiftclient-openstack
 Author: Alan Orth
-Summary: Using swiftclient to backup data to OpenStack Swift object storage
+Summary: Using swiftclient to backup data to OpenStack Swift object storage.

 I wanted to play with my new account on East African OpenStack provider [Kili.io](http://kili.io/), specifically to use the OpenStack Swift object storage to do periodic backups from my desktop.
 I'd used tools like [s3cmd](http://s3tools.org/s3cmd) to do backups to Amazon S3 object storage, but it doesn't seem to work with OpenStack's [Swift](http://docs.openstack.org/developer/swift/).

 [python-swiftclient](https://www.swiftstack.com/docs/integration/python-swiftclient.html) seems to be the answer.
 These are my notes from getting it set up to backup some data from my desktop to my shiny new OpenStack provider.

-### See also
+### See Also

 Related links and documentation:

 - [Swift CLI Basic](http://docs.openstack.org/grizzly/openstack-object-storage/admin/content/swift-cli-basics.html)
 - [Manage objects and containers](http://docs.openstack.org/user-guide/content/managing-openstack-object-storage-with-swift-cli.html)

-## Download RC file
+## Download RC File

 This is actually the trickiest part of this whole exercise (you're welcome!).
 For an outsider, the OpenStack API jargon is a bit overwhelming.
 Luckily, I found that OpenStack provides a shell init script which will set all the shell environment variables you need to get started with `swiftclient` (and presumably other OpenStack tools).

 In the dashboard, navigate to `Project -> Compute -> Access & Security -> Download OpenStack RC File`.
 We'll need this later.

-## Create and prepare virtualenv
+## Create and Prepare virtualenv

 There's no `swiftclient` package in my GNU/Linux distribution, so I decided to just install it into a virtual environment straight from pypi/pip.

     :::console
     $ mkvirtualenv -p `which python2` swift
     $ pip install python-swiftclient python-keystoneclient

-## Setup the environment
+## Setup the Environment

 Source the environment RC script you downloaded from the OpenStack dashboard:

     :::console